Vivado Tutorial

 1. Run Generate Bitstream.

-• Chose the Include Bitstream option, and choose a location to store the Xilinx Shell Archive (.xsa).
-Mine is placed at lab_vitis/hw/625_lab5_hw.xsa.
+3. Run File->Export->Export Hardware and save the hardware description (.xsa file) to your lab_vitis/hw directory.
 This file will be provided to the software tools in the next section to tell the software tools all about our hardware system configuration.

 Next: Vitis Tutorial